intel/pmem-csi/DEVELOPMENT.md

 In some deployment schemes /sys remains mounted read-only in the container running pmsm-csi-driver.
-This creates problem for the driver which needs write access to /sys for Namespaces management operations.
+This creates problem for the driver which needs write access to /sys for namespaces management operations.
 There is start-time check for read-write mount of /sys in the code.
 An error in pod log `pmem-driver: Failed to run driver:
 FATAL: /sys mounted read-only, can not operate` is the sign of such